rsolorio/ng-sqlite-cordotron-starter/README.md

     - Example: `ng run ng-sqlite-cordotron-starter:build-electron:electron`

 ## Environment Variables (Cordova)
-You need to setup these variables before running/building for cordova.
+You need to setup these system variables before running/building for cordova.
 You need to restart VS Code in order to get the new values.
 - ANDROID_SDK_ROOT
   - C:\Users\rsolorio\AppData\Local\Android\Sdk
 - JAVA_HOME